Comment

 As a sport fisherman in the Whiteshell, also having guided at various lodges I support the new restrictions that any Walleye over 17 inches be released, there is to much poaching happening on our waters.
 If people keep the larger egg producing Walleye, the population will be decimated.

-Gman18 over 3 years ago
+Gman18 almost 4 years ago

 characters left